Kinto/kinto/docs/permissions.rst

 Objects
 =======

-There are three kind of objects that you can have rights on:
+There are four kinds of objects that you can have rights on:

 - **Buckets**
 - **Groups**